LuisPaulinDroid/RestApiChallenge/README.md

 ## Installing and running application

-This project can be run as a container based on the Dockerfile included as the image in order to facilitate environment setup process.
+This project can be run as a container based on the Dockerfile included as the image in order to facilitate the environment setup process.

 ### Prerequisites

 - Docker 19.03.12 version or later.
-You can folow the instructions in official site to [get Docker](https://docs.docker.com/get-docker/) in any supported OS.
+You can follow the instructions in the official site to [get Docker](https://docs.docker.com/get-docker/) in any supported OS.

 ### Run application

 1. Clone or download this project from [GitHub](https://github.com/LuisPaulinDroid/RestApiChallenge)
-2. Follow the steps in your Docker instalation to build an image based on the Dockerfile included in the project.
+2. Follow the steps in your Docker installation to build an image based on the Dockerfile included in the project.
 (The following steps are for Ubuntu):
   ```
   # Navigate to the downloaded folder
   cd /path/to/RestApiChallenge